-Easy and delicious almond flour/meal and flaxseed biscuits that are grain-free, oil-free and vegan!
-It only takes 4 ingredients (excluding the water and salt) and fewer than 30 minutes to prepare them.
+Easy and delicious almond flour flax biscuits that are grain-free, oil-free & vegan!
+It only takes 4 ingredients and fewer than 30 minutes to prepare them.

 It seems I have a biscuit problem.